JCarpenter-WPI/CS573-Final-Project/README.md

 NACRO Membership by Office Type:
 1. Additional dropdown menus could be added for Carnegie classification and type of institution (public/private).

+The Membership Map will have to be re-created using React/D3 instead of Vega-Lite in order to fully implement the envisioned funcationalities.
+And the code for any of the visualizations that will be incorporated into the NACRO website will need to be exported from VizHub.